NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Changes the existing comments inside the code base

-This could be automated. (e.g., via codemod)
+This could be automated.

-Also, this affects only the `lib` directory and a few other places currently used to build the documentation.
+Also, the migration could be performed piecemal, starting perhaps with `nixpkgs.lib`, as it is already parsed by a tool (nixdoc), which could be modified for the new standard.

-## Changes in the `nixdoc` tooling are required
+## Requires changes in existing tooling to produce documentation

-It remains an open question that needs to be tried;

-Can we still build the current Nixos manuals with the new standard?

-- We can wait to change everything.
-- Migration can happen in small steps.
+nixdoc, the tool used to produce Nixpkgs library function documentation, would have to be modified to fit the new format.

+This would be a small change, and anyway this RFC is agnostic to the tool used -- an entirely new tool could be developed, or the functionality be included as part of Nix.

 # Alternatives
 [alternatives]: #alternatives